alvarezsound/Cpp-and-Unreal-Projects/README.md

 Gif of player jumping on moving platforms

 ### Story 3:
 Next, I added a jump boost powerup blueprint that allows the player to reach places they can't otherwise and coin and gem pickups.
-The gems are fewer in number and harder to find.
+The coins and gems are essentially the same thing but with different skins and the gems are fewer in number and harder to find.

 Gif of player using jump boost and collecting coins